Learning the Basics of Laundry Care

 Not only is washing small loads harder on the environment, it's also not beneficial to the cleanliness of your clothes.
 Dr. Easter advises against overloading your washing machine, but running a cycle on a full load will get your clothes just as clean as a small load.
-With today's washers ranging from 3.5 to 5.1 cubic feet capacity, you can fit a lot in one wash cycle.
-That cuts down on time you spend doing laundry and the impact on the environment.
+With today's washers, like the GE Profile™ Series Frontload running at 4.8 DOE cubic feet capacity, you can fit a lot in one wash cycle.
+That cuts down on the time you spend doing laundry and the impact it has on the environment.

 Adding fabric softener and laundry detergent at the same time is a no-no.